WPprodigy/woocommerce-external-product-embed/README.md

 # WooCommerce External Product Embed
 This plugin provides a shortcode to embed products from a separate store on your site.
 It connects to another website running WooCommerce, and displays products from that site through the use of a shortcode.

+Here is a screenshot of the products being displayed on the [frontend](http://cld.wthms.co/4TlMMw) and the settings in the [backend](http://cld.wthms.co/CeLShM).

 ## Installation
 1. Go to the [releases tab](https://github.com/WPprodigy/woocommerce-external-product-embed/releases) in this repo.
 2. Find the "Latest release" and click to download `woocommerce-external-product-embed.zip`.